Unemployment in Spain

 Unemployment rates in Spain vary significantly across different regions of the country, but they tend to be higher when compared to other Western European countries, a situation which has persisted over the decades and has deep historical roots.

 Introduction

-Spain has the highest unemployment rates among EU and OECD countries.
-According to the latest data from the Spanish Labour Force Survey (Encuesta de Población Activa, EPA) for the third quarter of 2025, the unemployment rate in Spain stands at 10.45%, marking the lowest level since 2008.
+As of early 2026, Spain records the second highest unemployment rate in the EU and OECD, surpassed only by Finland, marking a significant shift in European labour market dynamics.
+According to the latest data from the Spanish Labour Force Survey (Encuesta de Población Activa, EPA) for the second quarter of 2026, the unemployment rate in Spain stands at 9.87%.
+Though by June 2026 total unemployment dropped to 2.29 million people, the lowest number since January 2008.

 Causes

 Spain suffers a high level of structural unemployment.
 Unemployment began rising in Francoist Spain during the 1970s.
 During the Francoist Spain, trade union activism was prohibited and social security benefits of the modern welfare state were lacking.
 In 1972, 2.7 million jobs in agriculture were replaced by 1.1 million jobs in the public sector, further increasing unemployment.
 Since the economic and financial crisis of the 1980s, unemployment has never dipped below 8%.
 One leading cause is an economy based mostly on tourism and building sectors, as well as lack of industry.
 The most industrialized region is Basque Country (where industry is around 20–25% of its GDP); its unemployment rate is 2.5 times lower than those of Andalusia and the Canary Islands (where industry is only 5–10% of their respective GDP).
 In the last thirty years, the Spanish unemployment rate has hovered around double the average of developed countries, in times of growth and in times of crisis.
 From the start of the crisis of the 1990s, unemployment fell from 3.6 million to two million, however that figure stagnated throughout the stable times to the present crisis.

 From the early 2000s to the present day, Spain has maintained the highest unemployment rate in the European Union, due to structural and reoccurring factors.
 Prior to the 2008 financial crisis, Spain experienced massive economic expansion driven by real estate construction.
 When the housing bubble burst and the Great Recession ensued, construction activity dramatically slowed leading to high levels of unemployment, especially among young and/or lower skilled workers.
 Once Spain had begun to show signs of recovery from the 2008 crash, firms continued to rely on temporary employment contracts with low firing costs, while permanent employees had high firing costs, discouraging long-term hiring and heavily incentivized companies to prefer contract workers over permanent ones.
 Wage-setting institutions and sectoral collective agreements are structural, formal systems in Spain that determine how wages are established.
 A collective agreement between an employers' association and labor union harm wage flexibility, which increases unemployment in a significant economic shock like a recession.
 These kinds of unique structural issues can explain why Spain continues to struggle with unemployment.